dentsucreativeuk/dev-standards/Coding/Languages/CSS.md

  - Theme based augmentations

 ## Response points
-Unless a prior agreement to the contrary has been reached, all media-based CSS **must** adhere to the currently approved Whitespace response points.
+Unless a prior agreement to the contrary has been reached, all media-based CSS **must** adhere to the currently approved response points.
 The response points define at which point layout metrics may be redefined in a range of viewport sizes.
 They do not define other attributes such as rotation, DPI or device specific features.

 ![Responsive guidlines](https://docs.google.com/drawings/d/e/2PACX-1vS6xDjg-qg2IKIq9D22RcYmFF_n3QbIngPidWtgvYc95KNw7JONDwRz3qigmzPsm6_3PBJSsvt_RLSN/pub?w=962&h=637)